nord-e/nord-e.github.io/README.md

 * **Lead high-performing teams that deliver results** \
-  I’ve managed global writing teams, consistently driving year-over-year content performance and earning 96%+ leadership satisfaction scores.
+  I’ve managed global writing teams, consistently driving year-over-year content performance and earning a Glint Manager Effectiveness score of 96.

 * **Create a culture of data-informed excellence** \
   I foster environments where analytics fuel improvement, from individual performance to team-wide strategy.